Synovex One GrassThis page contains information on Synovex One Grass for veterinary use.

 Step 6 Inspection

 Check the implant site.
 If properly administered, the implants should lie in a straight line under the skin.
-Re-cock the gun by grasping the barrel with your left hand and lifting the cocking bolt with your right hand.
-Fully retract the bolt to the rear of the device.
-Then, return the bolt forward to its locked position.
-Disinfect the SX10 gun needle in a germicidal solution.
-The SX10 gun is now ready to implant the next animal.
+Re-cock the applicator.
+Disinfect the applicator needle in a germicidal solution.
+The applicator is now ready to implant the next animal.

 Read ALL sides of carton